Blood Clot Info: Risks, Symptoms, and Prevention

 Know Your Risk for Blood Clots

 Blood clots do not discriminate.
-They affect people of all ages, race and genders.
+They affect people of all ages, races and genders.
 One of the most important things you can do to prevent blood clots is to know if you are at risk.
 The risk factors for blood clots include:

 - Hospitalization for illness or surgery